sykehusinnkjop-hf/Azure-Functions/README.md

 ## Authentication/Authorization

 Authentication should be configured through Azure API management.
-The function **WILL NOT validate token information**, so tokens need to be pre validated before the function is called.
+The function **Will not validate tokens**, so tokens need to be pre validated before the function is called.

 The function should be secured via Certificates or Function Secrets to the API Management layer.